Strava

-Strava is an American internet service for tracking physical exercise which incorporates social network features.
+Strava is an American internet service for tracking physical exercise which incorporates social networking features.
 It started out tracking mostly outdoor cycling and running activities using Global Positioning System (GPS) data, but now incorporates several dozen other exercise types, including indoor activities.
 Strava uses a freemium model with some features only available in the paid subscription plan.
-The service was founded in 2009 by Mark Gainey and Michael Horvath and is based in San Francisco, California.
+The service was founded in 2009 by Mark Gainey and Michael Horvath, along with co-founders Davis Kitchel, Chris Donahue, Mark Shaw, and Pelle Sommansson, and is based in San Francisco, California.

 Overview

-Strava records data for a user's activities, which can then be shared with the user's followers or shared publicly.
+Strava records data for a user's activities, which can then be shared with the user's followers or publicly.
 If an activity is shared publicly, Strava automatically groups activities that occur at the same time and place (such as taking part in a marathon, sportive or group ride).
-An activity's recorded information may include a route summary, elevation (net and unidirectional), speed (average and maximum), timing (total and moving time), power and heart rate.
-Activities can be recorded using the mobile app or from devices manufactured by third parties like Garmin, Google Fit, Suunto, and Wahoo.
+An activity's recorded information may include a route summary, elevation (net and unidirectional), speed (average and maximum), timing (total and moving time), power, and heart rate.
+Activities can be recorded using the mobile app or from devices manufactured by third parties such as Garmin, Coros, Google Fit, Suunto, Apple Health, and Wahoo.
 Activities can also be entered manually via the Strava website and mobile app.

-Strava Metro, a program marketed towards city planners, uses cycling data from Strava users in supported cities and regions.
+Strava Metro, a program marketed to city planners, uses cycling data from Strava users in supported cities and regions.